dorahacksglobal/Hackathon-Playbook/thedao.md

 - Hackathon must have a clear and specific problem to solve instead of aimlessly exploring.
 - Hackathon must have a budget plan if the grant will be used for anything other than bonus.
 - Hackathon needs to be organized ONLY through HackerLink platform using its bounty or hackathon feature.
-- Hackathon must happen during the season hacking time window.
+- Hackathon must happen during the season hacking time window according to the posted agenda.

 ### 1.2.
 Hackathon Vote